mmomtchev/igc-xc-score/README.md

 *En France [l'ellipsoïde de référence](https://geodesie.ign.fr/contenu/fichiers/documentation/SRCfrance.pdf) normalisé par l'IGN est le GRS80 pour la métropole et le WGS84 pour les DOM-TOM.
 Le géoïde utilisé est celui du RGF93.
 Les deux ellipsoïdes sont absolument équivalents, à moins d'un millimètre près, et l'utilisation des coordonnées WGS84 est admise par l'IGN sans [aucune transformation supplémentaire](https://geodesie.ign.fr/contenu/fichiers/documentation/pedagogiques/TransformationsCoordonneesGeodesiques.pdf).*

+### Launch and landing detection

+The tool includes a primitive launch and landing detection based upon a moving average of the vertical and the horizontal (ground) speed.
+It can not distinguish a glider that is completely immobile up in the air for a set period of time (ie, gliding into a wind equal to its airspeed while soaring at its sink rate) from a glider that has landed, but outside of this somewhat rare (and very dangerous) situation, it should work well in most cases.
+The values, including the number of seconds used for the moving average, can be tweaked in *flight.js*.

 ## Installation

 If you just want to run it from the command-line, download the executable file for your platform from the [releases section](https://github.com/mmomtchev/igc-xc-score/releases).